Virginia Tech hires Clemson basketball assistant James Johnson

 New Clemson menís basketball assistant coach James Johnson has quickly become a former assistant with the program, accepting the head coaching position at Virginia Tech on Monday.

-Clemson coach Brad Brownell confirmed the departure to the Post and Courier.
+Johnson could not be reached for comment Monday, but Clemson coach Brad Brownell confirmed the departure to The Post and Courier.

-Johnson was the top assistant under former Hokies head coach Seth Greenberg prior to arriving at Clemson earlier this month.
+Johnson was the top assistant under former Hokies head coach Seth Greenberg prior to arriving at Clemson last month.
 Greenberg was fired on April 24.

 Johnson had been at Virginia Tech since 2007.